abea/abea.github.io/about.md

 I've always appreciated the power of the web, but [took a roundabout way to becoming a developer]({{ site.config.linkedin }}).
 I earned a B.A. in communication from Marist and and M.A. in the same from Virginia Tech.
 I then ran social media and email for a couple of great climate change organizations, was a project manager and digital strategist, eventually managing a digital communications team for an international nonprofit.
 Moving far from the big cities was the push I needed to go into coding full time.

 Now as a developer, I'm constantly impressed, excited, and a occasionally overwhelmed by all the languages, services, and techniques that we have available.
-[Please check out my latest work](/work/) for some of what I've done with them lately.
+[Please check out some of my latest work](/work/) for some of what I've done with them lately.

 My primary interests are: